KessieBismark/ai_backend/README.md

 Contributions are welcome!
 Feel free to fork this repository and submit a pull request.

+## Related Application

+I have built an application that communicates with this backend using Flutter.
+You can find it at this [GitHub link](https://github.com/your-flutter-app-link).

 ## Acknowledgements

 - Built with [FastAPI](https://fastapi.tiangolo.com/)